Madina Sightseeing

 Saba Masjid

-Masjid E Jummah
+Masjid Al Jummah

 Situated in Wadi Al-Rauna, Masjid Al Jummah bears alternate names such as Al-Wadi Masjid, Bani Salim Masjid, and Al-Ghubaib Masjid.
 It is also affectionately known as Atikah Masjid, reflecting its profound connection to the land upon which it stands.